This post contains affiliate links and I may earn a commission if you make a purchase.

 4 Occasions You Tend To Overspend

-Have you ever noticed that you can go a few days without spending a dime, then all of a sudden you go on a crazy spending spree?
+Have you ever noticed that you can go a few days without spending a dime, then all of a sudden, you go on a crazy spending spree?

 There are two main reasons why this happens.
 The first is practical – you probably overspent right after you got your paycheck.
-The second is psychological – you’re sad, tired or just plain bored.
+The second is psychological – you’re sad, tired, or just plain bored.

 But there are other occasions we spend too much.
-If you can spot the times you tend to overspend you can learn to avoid those situations altogether.
+If you can spot the times you tend to overspend; you can learn to avoid those situations altogether.

 Here are 4 situations where people tend to overspend.

 Retailers also know that we are weaker at certain times.
 A prime spot for weakness is at 8 o’clock at night.
-By 8 PM people have come home from a long day at work and have eaten dinner.
-Around this time you check your email, your Facebook and yes you may do some online shopping.
+By 8 PM, people have come home from a long day at work and have eaten dinner.
+Around this time, you check your email, your Facebook, and yes, you may do some online shopping.

-If you have had a particularly bad day at work then you are in an emotional state that makes you vulnerable to overspending.
+If you have had a particularly bad day at work, then you are in an emotional state that makes you vulnerable to overspending.
 Retailers know this and will schedule a sale to begin at this time.
 They’ll send you an email at this hour advertising a sale or showing you their new items.

 If you have had a long day at work and feel the need to blow off some steam, do not go online shopping seeking to reward yourself.
 Instead, reward yourself in other ways.
 You can take a bath, play a video game, eat a tasty snack or just take a nap.

-While online shopping may make you feel better temporarily, you won’t feel so good when you take a peek at credit card bill the next month.
+While online shopping may make you feel better temporarily, you won’t feel so good when you take a peek at the credit card bill the next month.

-When you receive some unexpected good fortune (such as a bonus or a tax refund) you feel as if it’s extra money.
+When you receive some unexpected good fortune (such as a bonus or a tax refund), you feel as if it’s extra money.
 Extra things can be discarded, so you feel like that money can be wasted.
 But this couldn’t be any further from the truth.

 If you get a bonus from work, that’s not extra.
 You really did deserve that money for all the hard work you’ve done.
 When you get a tax refund, that is your own money you overpaid to the government.